 Approval Criteria Initial authorization Non-formulary exception reviews for all drugs listed in the policy may be approved up to 12 months.
 All other reviews for all drugs listed in policy may be approved up to 12 months.
-Re-authorization criteria Non-formulary exception reviews and all other reviews for for Amvuttra, Onpattro, and Wainua Amvuttra, Onpattro, or Wainua may be approved for periods

-Approval Criteria of one year if the above drug specific criteria are met and the individual has shown and continues to show: Efficacy documented in the medical record indicating positive clinical response (e.g., improved or stable motor, neurologic, cardiac function, or serum TTR levels) AND Improvement or stability in one of the following from baseline: PND score or FAP stage AND Absence of treatment limiting toxicity Re-authorization criteria for Attruby, Vyndamax, and Vyndaqel Non-formulary exception reviews and all other reviews for Attruby, Vyndamax, or Vyndaqel may be approved for periods of one year if the above Attruby, Vyndamax, and Vyndaqel criteria are met and the individual has shown and continues to show efficacy documented in the medical record indicating positive clinical response (e.g., 6-Minute Walk Test [6MWT], Kansas City Cardiomyopathy Questionnaire-Overall Summary [KCCQ-OS] score).
+Re-authorization criteria Non-formulary exception reviews and all other reviews for for Amvuttra, Onpattro, Amvuttra, Onpattro, or Wainua may be approved for periods and Wainua for the of one year if the above drug specific criteria are met and the treatment of hATTR individual has shown and continues to show: Efficacy documented in the medical record indicating positive clinical response (e.g., improved or stable motor, neurologic, cardiac function, or serum TTR levels) AND Improvement or stability in one of the following from baseline: PND score or FAP stage AND Absence of treatment limiting toxicity Re-authorization criteria Non-formulary exception reviews and all other reviews for for Amvuttra, Attruby, Amvuttra, Attruby, Vyndamax, or Vyndaqel may be approved Vyndamax, and Vyndaqel for periods of one year if the above Amvuttra, Attruby, for the treatment of ATTR- Vyndamax, and Vyndaqel criteria are met and the individual CM has shown and continues to show efficacy documented in the medical record indicating positive clinical response (e.g., 6- Minute Walk Test [6MWT], Kansas City Cardiomyopathy Questionnaire-Overall Summary [KCCQ-OS] score).